salabim/anacondacode/readme.md

 You can download the above sheet at: www.salabim.org/anacondacode/anacondacode_poc.xlsx

+For more this and more examples, see the samples folder in the anaconda repository (www.github.com/salabim/anacondacode).

 #### Installation
 Install the module `anacondacode` from PyPI as described in section 'Managing software packages' of https://docs.anaconda.com/excel/code/